pvtex/esphome-jura-j9/README.md

             - uart.write: [0xFB, 0xFB, 0xDB, 0xDB]  ## '\n'

 Particular commands seem to vary by model.\
-These work on the Impressa J6, software `TY: PIM V01.01`, `TL: LOADER V3.0`.
+These work on the Impressa J9.3.

 |Command | Action|
 | :---: | :---: |
 |AN:01 | Switch On|